odinuv/web/en/apv/walkthrough/css/index.md

 -   *vw*, *vh* -- percent of window width/height (v stands for viewport)
 -   *vmin*, *vmax* -- percent of smaller/larger dimension of viewport

-You can set width and height only for block elements, inline elements can only change size of font.
-To switch this behavour, you can use CSS property `display` with value `block` or `inline`.
+You can set width and height only for block elements.
+Inline elements can only change size of font.
+To switch this behaviour, you can use CSS property `display` with value `block` or `inline`.
+There is also mode called `inline-block` which enables inline elements to have specific width and height.

 ### Positioning
 There are four types of element's position modes.
 The default one is *static* which places inline elements on